paulomarquesc/paulomarquesc.github.io/_posts/2018-12-2-Hello-World-Paulo.md

 * [Bing](https://www.bing.com/webmaster)
 * [Google](https://www.google.com/webmasters/tools)

-Just drop both BingSiteAuth.xml and google`<xyz>`.html files into your uncompiled site (same folder as your _config.yml) and push into your repository.
+Just drop both BingSiteAuth.xml and google`<xyz>`.html files into your not-compiled site (same folder as your _config.yml) and push into your repository.
 These files will get into _site folder when compiled by GitHub Pages.
 To test access to these files just use your browser (they are case sensitive), for my GitHub Pages it will look like this:
 * https://paulomarquesc.github.io/BingSiteAuth.xml
 * https://paulomarquesc.github.io/google0af3453ea3d6d7ce.html